ferntheplant/dotfiles/README.md

 TODO: finalize list of Homebrew packages to install Notes on this:

-- probably keep everything managed by cargo and Mise in those tools
+- probably keep everything managed by external package managers in those tools since we have the `leaves.txt` pattern
-- only use Homebrew on custom bin installs
+- only use Homebrew on custom bin installs and to replace `apt` on macOS